 Principles and Practices of Public Health Nursing

-This course is for registered nurses working in North Carolina public health departments to address core public health nursing functions.
-This blended learning course includes two prerequisite online modules, required reading, a two-and-a-half-day in-person session in Chapel Hill, N.C., and completion of a final exam.
+This course is for registered nurses working in public health departments to address core public health nursing functions.
+This blended learning course includes two prerequisite online modules, required reading, a two-and-a-half-day in-person session (October 2-4, 2018) in Chapel Hill, N.C., and completion of a final exam.

 The prerequisite modules will familiarize participants with the practice, issues and challenges of public health in N.C. and review basic epidemiological concepts important to the practice of public health.
 The in-person session emphasizes a synthesis of nursing practice and public health.
 Nursing services directed to individuals, families and groups will be presented in the context of improving the health of the populations.